 In 2001, Hamm directed cult-classic The Hole, starring Thora Birch and Keira Knightley, in her feature film debut.
 Hamm went on to direct Lionsgate’s thriller Godsend (2004), starring Robert DeNiro, Rebecca Romijn and Greg Kinnear.
 Hamm later produced and directed the 80’s U2-centric comedy, Killing Bono (2011) for Paramount Pictures and Northern Ireland Screen, starring Ben Barnes, Robert Sheehan and Pete Postelwaite.

 In 2010, Hamm formed his US-based television production company, Momentum TV, with development executive Sabrina Eisenstadt.
-Since its formation, Hamm has produced and directed DirecTV’s Audience Network thriller Rogue, starring Thandie Newton, and Full Circle, from acclaimed playwright Niel LaBute.
-Both Rogue and Full Circle are in their fourth and third seasons, respectively.
+Since its formation, Hamm has produced and directed DirecTV’s Audience Network thriller Rogue, starring Thandie Newton, and Full Circle, from acclaimed playwright Neil LaBute.

 Hamm partnered again with Northern Ireland Screen in 2015 to produce and direct IM Global’s feature film, The Journey, a fictionalized account of Ian Paisley and Martin McGuiness’s political reconciliation, starring Timothy Spall and Colm Meaney as Paisley and McGuiness, respectively.
-The film garnered critical acclaim when it premiered at the 2016 Venice and Toronto International Film Festivals, where it was acquired by IFC for a 2017 theatrical release.
+The film garnered critical acclaim when it premiered at the 2016 Venice and Toronto International Film Festivals, where it was acquired by IFC and released in to critical acclaim.

 In late summer 2017, Hamm began filming Driven, collaborating again with The Journey‘s screenwriter, Colin Bateman.
 Driven follows the relationship between 1970’s maverick car designer John DeLorean and his neighbor-turned-FBI informant, Jim Hoffman during the rise and fall of the DeLorean Motor Company which eventually ended in DeLorean’s arrest for cocaine trafficking.
 The film starred Jason Sudeikis, Lee Pace, Corey Stoll, Judy Greer and Isabel Arraiza.
 Driven premiered as the closing film of the 75th Venice International Film Festival and was a special presentation at the 2018 Toronto International Film Festival.
 Driven bowed theatrically on August 16th, 2019 under the Universal Home Pictures Entertainment banner.